s0l0ist/node-seal/README.md

 yarn add node-seal
 ```

-At this time, the library is not available on a CDN.
-This is a TODO.

 # Usage

 There are a lot of assumptions made to help ease the burden of learning